Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Free Spins

-where $s(\bm{x})$ is calculated from the grand canonical thermodynamic function using Eq.~\eqref{eq:s-psigc}.
-We confirm that the difference decreases with increasing $N$, in almost proportion to $N^{-1}$.
-This is consistent with the asymptotic behavior $O(N^{-1} \log N)$ obtained by Laplace's method (see Appendix~\ref{sec:derivation_Laplace}).
+where $\s(\bm{x})$ is calculated from the canonical thermodynamic function using Eq.~\eqref{eq:freeSpin_s-psi_CE}.
+We find that the difference decreases with increasing $N$, nearly proportionally to $N^{-1}$.
+Therefore, it is confirmed that $\psi^\eta(\bm{\kappa})$ is equivalent to the thermodynamic entropy density in the thermodynamic limit.